-Board Composition Trends Diversity.
+Board Composition Trends

+Diversity.
 Improving board diversity continues to be a top priority for corporate investors and companies.
 In 2019, S&P 500 boards made some gains in their diversity goals: women or minority men comprised 59% of incoming directors; two or more women directors sit on 92% of boards; women account for 26% of all directors; minorities comprise 23% of new independent directors (up from 15% in 2016); and among the top 200 S&P 500 boards, 93% have at least one minority director.
 Notwithstanding these gains, non-minorities continue to dominate corporate boards, representing 81% of all directors in 2019 at top 200 companies.

 Institutional investors and proxy advisory firms continue to scrutinize boards that lack women and minorities.
 As of 2019, Glass Lewis recommends voting against the nominating committee chairs of boards that have no women directors.
 In 2020, ISS will follow suit, possibly recommending against other directors responsible for the board nomination process.

 Board Leadership Split.
 With a focus on independent board leadership, companies continued to move away from the traditional combined CEO/board chair structure in 2019.
-Among S&P 500 boards, 53% have now separated those leadership roles (up from 50% in 2018), and over a third have a truly independent chair- one who meets the applicable NYSE or Nasdaq independence standards.
+Among S&P 500 boards, 53% have now separated those leadership roles (up from 50% in 2018), and over a third have a truly independent chair-one who meets the applicable NYSE or NASDAQ independence standards.
 Boards that do not have an independent chair often identify a lead or presiding independent director.

+DIVERSITY

+59%

+92%

+26%

+23%

+93%

+81%

-59% WOMEN OR MINORITY MEN Comprised 59% of Incoming directors
+WOMEN OR MINORITY MEN COMPRISED 59% OF INCOMING DIRECTORS TWO OR MORE Women directors SIT on 92% of Boards WOMEN ACCOUNT FOR 26% OF ALL DIRECTORS

+MINURITIES

+COMPRISE 23%

+OF NEW INDEPENDENT

+DIRECTORS